Beornin/memory_repo/README.md

 drewnoakes/metadata-extractor
 ## Performance
 My current system is a i5-7600K (4core/4thread) running at 4.5Ghz with 16GB RAM.
 I usually allocate 10+ GB to the JVM.
-I have ~70,000 current memories in my repo.
+I have ~70,000 current memories in my repo, about 1.65TB.
 During testing, while using 3 threads in the pools, The ~70,000 current memories loaded in ~1hour & 20minutes.
 So in total, about an hour and a fourty minutes from start to memories sorted.
 ## Credits
 Special shout out to drewnoakes for the metadata-extractor project which helped so much in bringing this to creation: https://github.com/drewnoakes/metadata-extractor